English | Lietuviškai

 Peropesis Linux OS uses the System V style filesystem initialization software.
 The default runlevel of the Peropesis filesystem is 3.
 This is a standard multi-user mode without a graphical environment.

-After the filesystem is mounted and the system runlevel is set, then init initiates the agetty program startup. agetty opens a tty port, invokes the login program and pushes the system user to sign in / create session.
+After the filesystem is mounted and the system runlevel is set, then init initiates the agetty program startup. agetty opens a tty port and invokes the login program, which pushes the system user to sign in - create session.

 The program login following the contents of the /etc/passwd file decides with which name and password a new session can be created and predicts what type of shell will be used.
 This way the shell, command-line interface, finally starts.